 Scientific Background

-During the last several decades, organizations have entered an era characterized by massive organizational growth and information technology developments.
+During the last several decades, organizations have entered an era characterized by massive organizational growth and information-technology developments.
 As a result, the business environment has become increasingly competitive, complex, and dynamic (Mathieu et al., 2017).
-To achieve faster decision making and greater efficiency and flexibility, organizations became less hierarchical and centralized, using a growing number of Self-Management Teams (SMTs), which are “groups of interdependent employees who have the collective authority and responsibility of managing and performing relatively whole tasks” (De Jong et al., 2004, p.
+To achieve faster decision making and greater efficiency and flexibility, organizations have become less hierarchical and centralized, using a growing number of self-managing teams (SMTs), which are defined as “groups of interdependent employees who have the collective authority and responsibility of managing and performing relatively whole tasks” (De Jong et al., 2004, p.
 18).
-Nowadays, the organizational proportion of SMTs continuously increases, in various forms (e.g., cross-functional teams, knowledge-based teams) and their ability to achieve high effectiveness is essential for organizational success (Contractor et al., 2012; Ensley et al., 2006; Magpili & Pazos, 2018).
+Nowadays, the proportion of SMTs within organizations is continuously increasing in various forms (e.g. cross-functional teams, knowledge-based teams), and their ability to achieve high effectiveness is essential for organizational success (Contractor et al., 2012; Ensley et al., 2006; Magpili & Pazos, 2018).

 One of the main differences between SMTs and traditional work teams is in their leadership structure, particularly in the nature of the leadership position (formal/informal) and the number of possible leaders within the team.
-Traditional work teams have a vertical leadership structure, whereby the manager is positioned hierarchically above and external to the team, has formal authority over the team and is responsible for the team’s processes and outcomes (Druskat & Wheeler, 2003; Pearce & Sims, 2002).
+Traditional work teams have a vertical leadership structure, whereby the manager is positioned hierarchically above and external to the team, has formal authority over the team, and is responsible for the team’s processes and outcomes (Druskat & Wheeler, 2003; Pearce & Sims, 2002).
 In SMTs, leadership originates from within the team, and most such teams have no appointed leader (Carson et al., 2007; Manz & Sims, 1987).
 As a result, in some of these teams, one member may assume the team's informal leader position, resulting in a single-leader structure.
 In other teams, a decentralized leadership structure may emerge, were two or more members engage in the leadership of the team in an effort to influence and direct members to maximize team effectiveness, leading to “a set of interactive influence processes in which team leadership functions are voluntarily shared among internal team members in the pursuit of team goals” (Nicoladis et al., 2014, p.924).
-Hence, leadership structures in SMTs can vary on a continuum from a single informal leader to equal shared leadership by all members, characterized by their level of centralization, ranging from a centralized leadership structure (e.g., one member is the primary source of leadership acts) to a decentralized leadership structure in which multiple team members engage in acts of leading (Carson et al., 2017; DeRue et al., 2015; Paunova, 2015).
+Hence, leadership structures in SMTs can vary on a continuum from a single informal leader to leadership shared equally by all members, characterized by their level of centralization, ranging from a centralized leadership structure (i.e. one member is the primary source of leadership acts) to a decentralized leadership structure in which multiple team members engage in acts of leading (Carson et al., 2017; DeRue et al., 2015; Paunova, 2015).